 "These Are The Days, My Friend" - Sonoran Desert Players 2022 Pledge Campaign Video

 Drummer and sound engineer Stephen Anthony has over 40 years’ experience playing in traditional faith churches, but he has found a new way of thinking and a new way of life in New Thought.
-He is the founder of SonLight Studio in northern CA, and relocated to Tucson, AZ in 2002.
+He is the founder of SonLight Studio in northern CA, and relocated to Tucson, AZ in 2002, and reopened to the public as Sharp As A Track Studio in 2022.
 He has performed, recorded and produced a wide variety of music styles throughout the state of AZ in various bands, most recently, Mass Transit (yacht rock, Motown and soft rock) and ROK 1016 (modern metal) with his partner, Heather O'Day.
 His drum rudiments program, “Practice to Groove,” was endorsed by Ed Shaughnessy, drummer of The Tonight Show Band (Johnny Carson).
 He is a proud veteran of the US Air Force.
 SDCSL Music Team is delighted to have Stephen not only as a lyrical, expressive drummer but also as a helping hand with live and recorded sound at the Sanctuary.

 Vicky is singer of stories who found her voice at the campfires of the Michigan Trail Riders.
 She was a protégé of the late Eric Hansen, studying voice and guitar.
 She performs solo and with her partner Ric Volante at venues throughout southern Arizona.
 We are delighted to include Vicky in our music team at SDCSL, as an accomplished singer, songwriter, guitarist and banjo player!

 Gray Povlin is an essential member of the creative team at our Center!

 Gray attends every Sunday to operate both live sound and operate the camera, recording our weekly YouTube videos.